pulumi/terraform-provider-aws/website/docs/r/default_vpc.html.markdown

 **This is an advanced resource** and has special caveats to be aware of when using it.
 Please read this document in its entirety before using this resource.

-The `aws_default_vpc` resource behaves differently from normal resources in that if a default VPC exists, Terraform does not _create_ this resource, but instead "adopts" it into management.
+The `aws_default_vpc` resource behaves differently from normal resources in that if a default VPC exists, this provider does not _create_ this resource, but instead "adopts" it into management.
-If no default VPC exists, Terraform creates a new default VPC, which leads to the implicit creation of [other resources](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html#default-vpc-components).
+If no default VPC exists, the provider creates a new default VPC, which leads to the implicit creation of [other resources](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html#default-vpc-components).
-By default, `terraform destroy` does not delete the default VPC but does remove the resource from Terraform state.
+By default, `pulumi destroy` does not delete the default VPC but does remove the resource from the state.
 Set the `force_destroy` argument to `true` to delete the default VPC.

 ## Example Usage